COVID-19 Policies & Procedures

 DURING MISSION WEEK

-CMT Staff is committed to sanitizing all surface areas, tables, counters, sinks, light switches, door handles, and other common touch points before and after use.
+CMT Staff is committed to sanitizing all surface areas.
 Frequent handwashing will be expected of all participants and hand sanitizing stations will be readily available.
 Each participant will receive a daily health screening including temperature checks and asking each participant about symptoms.

 The mission team will be considered family for the week.
 Masks will not be required in the personal mission team lodging area or during traveling in the car.
 Sleeping quarters will be spaced apart.
 All participants are welcome to wear masks anytime during the mission week to ensure personal health, safety and comfort.